Eclipse is an open-source integrated development environment (IDE) used for computer programming.

 There is no need to run any installer.
 Eclipse is installed by simply extracting the downloaded file into a directory of choice (e.g. c:\eclipse).
 When it is no longer needed, the entire Eclipse directory can be deleted without running any un-installer.
 Multiple copies of Eclipse can be created and used on the same machine.

 Eclipse needs Java (8 or higher) to function.
 It will also be needed to run, the newer, Eclipse installer.
 Java Runtime (JRE) is needed for running Java programs.
 The Java Development Kit (JDK, which includes JRE), is needed for writing (developing) as well as running Java programs.
 For non-Java programmers, the JRE will be enough.
 At the time of updating, the newest version of Java JDK was 13 and Java JRE was 8.

 Before installing a newer version of Java, the older version(s) should be uninstalled.
 To see if, or what version(s) of Java has already been installed, the Windows Programs and Features (in the Window Control Panel) can be used.
 This is also where older versions of Java can be uninstalled.

 From the Java SE Downloads page, the required Java environment (JDK or JRE) can be selected after which you need to accept the license agreement and select the operating system distribution for download.
-For Windows operating systems, the exe-file will allow simple installation.
+For Windows operating systems, the EXE-file will allow simple installation.
 A default installation of Java should be enough.
-Lately, you willl need to create an Oracle account to be able to download their files.
+Lately, you will need to create an Oracle account to be able to download their files.

 Upon opening Eclipse for the first time, a popup screen will ask for workspace instructions.
 A workspace is the concept used for grouping related Eclipse settings, related projects and related configuration pertaining to these projects.
 Workspaces are saved as individual directories.